Lab: Implementing and configuring virtualization in Windows Server

 Note: The Powershell connection in Windows Admin Center may be relatively slow due to nested virtualization used in the lab, so an alternate method is to run Enter-PSSession -ComputerName SEA-SVR1 from a Windows Powershell console on SEA-ADM1.

-6. In the Windows PowerShell console, run the following command to install the Docker runtime on SEA-SVR1:
+2. In the Windows PowerShell console, enter the following commands, and then press Enter to install the Docker CE (Community Edition) on SEA-SVR1:

-7. After the installation completes, run the following commands to restart SEA-SVR1:
+3. After the installation completes, enter the following command, and then press Enter to restart SEA-SVR1:

 Restart-Computer -Force